YuriAtanasov/metallb/website/content/usage/_index.md

 weight: 5
 ---

-Once MetalLB is installed and configured, to expose a service externally, simply create it with `spec.type` set to `LoadBalancer`, and MetalLB will do the rest.
+After MetalLB is installed and configured, to expose a service externally, simply create it with `spec.type` set to `LoadBalancer`, and MetalLB will do the rest.